How did you become interested in working in healthcare, more specifically, healthcare and human resources? Why did you choose this path?

 What would you consider your greatest achievement in your career thus far?

 I have had the opportunity to either lead or participate in some really, really wonderful and transformative things, but I would say for me personally, it was actually achieving my Ph.D.
 For several reasons really.
 One, because it was just something I always wanted to do, to get a terminal degree.
-But two, when I look at the percentage of African Americans, particularly African American women, it’s only around 4% of the entire population of Ph.D. holders.
+But two, when I look at the percentage of African Americans, particularly African American women, we represent only around 4% of the entire population of Ph.D. holders.
 So, to know that I’m one of such few that have been able to achieve such an accomplishment is meaningful.

 What is the most rewarding aspect of working in your field?